Co-Parenting A Dog After A Break-Up

 If you both work long hours, are you going to live close enough to each other to have the same sitter/walker?
 If not, how will this work?
 If you are going to have two sitters, you should both agree on who those people are and make sure you both feel comfortable with the person who is caring for your pet.

 Different House, Same Rules

 You must agree before embarking on a co-parenting arrangement that you’ll both follow the same rules to make it the best and clear experience for your pet.
 In order to keep your beloved animal calm and happy, the rules need to be the same in each of their homes.
 If one of you allows them on the couch, but they’re not allowed to at the other’s, this can be confusing for your pooch and cause problems.

 Also, if you’re co-parenting a dog, try and agree on the same language when you use commands.
 If one parent uses “stay’ and the other uses “wait”, this can be difficult to navigate for your pet, particularly if they get told off for not obeying a command they didn’t understand in the first place!

 When it comes to their food, remember to try to use the same brand, amount, and time they’re fed so as not to unnecessarily upset their tummies.
+This includes the type of treats and what they’re treated for.
 Their exercise?
 You should both be providing the same amount and style of exercise every day.
 Consistency is key when it comes to maintaining your pet’s health.

 Even if the relationship didn’t end amicably, that’s not your four-legged friend’s fault and co-parenting can only work if you’re both willing to put your differences to the side.
 Being co-operative about all of the above pointers, and remembering that you both want the best for your pooch, can make the entire co-parenting experience an enriching and positive one.
 It can be a wonderful way of learning to be more considerate and enhance your negotiation skills too!